 Kerri asked: How do I clean foam cushions?
 My son has a kid’s sleeper chair that has foam cushions.
 He has had several nighttime accidents on it, and I’m not sure how to clean the foam cushions properly.
 What is the best cleaner to use for foam, and what is the best way to dry it properly once it’s been cleaned?
 Should I steam the foam or just use water and cleaner?
 Thank you for your advice!

 Foam cushions can seem complicated to clean, but you can achieve great results with this simple technique.
 You’ll need a few hours or days for proper dry time, however, so plan ahead before you take the plunge.
+Keep in mind that this method is only necessary when the entire cushion needs cleaning.
+If you only need to clean one spot, such as for urine or a drink spill, use the guide How to Clean Urine from Memory Foam.

 You Will Need: